User Role and Module Settings

 dataquality.png

-Below the Default settings, the user can enable Data Quality for specific tables.
+Below are the Default settings, the user can enable Data Quality for specific tables.
 For example, if the user wants to enable the Data quality tab for one specific source then that source can be moved to Enabled:

 enabled_source.png